-The surname Parriss was first found in Lincolnshire where one of the first records of the name was Lotyn de Paris in the the Hundredorum Rolls of 1273.
+The surname Parriss was first found in Lincolnshire where one of the first records of the name was Lotyn de Paris in the Hundredorum Rolls of 1273.
 The same rolls list Robert de Paris in London and Ralph de Paris in Kent.
 Roger de Paris and Simon de Paris were both listed as living in London during the reign of Edward I.

-Early History of the Parriss family
+Important Dates for the Parriss family

-Another 347 words (25 lines of text) covering the years 1202, 1296, 1624, 1200, 1259, 1666, 1735, 1653, 1720, 1682, 1760 and 1692 are included under the topic Early Parriss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Parriss research.
+Another 175 words (12 lines of text) covering the years 1202, 1296, 1624, 1200, 1259, 1666, 1735, 1653, 1720, 1682, 1760, 1692, 1609 and 1582 are included under the topic Early Parriss History in all our PDF Extended History products and printed products wherever possible.

 Parriss Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Parriss has been spelled many different ways, including Paris, Parish, Parris, Parrish, Pares and others.

 Early Notables of the Parriss family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Parriss Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Parriss Notables in all our PDF Extended History products and printed products wherever possible.

 Parriss Settlers in Australia in the 19th Century